pal-robotics/communication_skills/README.md

 # communication_skills

-This repo includes ROS 2 message definitions for the following communication skills:
+This repo includes ROS 2 skill manifests and message definitions for the following communication skills:

+- `ask`
-- Ask.action
+- `say`
-- Say.action
+- `chat`

+See [package.xml](./package.xml) for the detailed manifests.